localz/Spotz3-Android-SDK/README.md

     <img alt="Beacon Toolkit on App Store" width="100" height="33"
          src="http://localz.co/blog/wp-content/uploads/2014/03/app-store-300x102.jpg" />
     </a>
-    Hopefully when Android supports peripheral mode in Android L, we will also have an Android Beacon Toolkit!
+    As Android L now supports peripheral, we will have version of Android Beacon Toolkit sometime soon!

   4. Insert your Spotz application ID and client key into MainActivity.java - these can be found in the Spotz console under your application.
 Be sure to use the *Android* client key: